jayantrathi/jayantrathi.github.io/content/projects/scikit/index.md

 Technologies: PyTorch, Gymnasium, DQN/PPO/DDPG, frame stacking, CNN encoders, Replay Buffers

+I choose this topic as the final project for my Reinforcement Learning and Sequential Decision Making as it was an amalgamation of the entire course and its application in a field that I truly enjoyed understanding

-A series of advanced RL models trained from pixels and low-dimensional states:
+A series of advanced RL models trained from pixels and low-dimensional states inorder to understand their way around multiple game enviroments.

 •	Built full RL training pipelines, including:
 CNN encoders, frame-stacking, NoisyNets, target networks, multi-step returns, and epsilon-schedule strategies.